Zukizuk/health-eda/README.md

    - **Thought Process**: Visualizing the distribution of numerical variables helps in understanding their spread, central tendency, and presence of outliers.

 2. **Analyze categorical variables**:

    - Plot bar charts for categorical variables.
    - **Thought Process**: Bar charts provide a clear view of the frequency distribution of categorical variables, helping in identifying dominant categories.

+   **Extra**: For easy analysis, the heart column was changed to be either 0 = no heart disease or 1= heart disease

 ### Task 4: Bivariate Analysis